sidnand/Biometric-Auth/README.md

-# FinTech MVP Backend API
+# Biometric Authentication

+This is an API for doing face and voice authentication using deepface and speechbrain.

 ## Endpoints